aparnakhadatkar/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/labintro-9v2.md

 # **Getting Started with Your AZ-204: Developing Solutions for Microsoft Azure Workshop**

 Welcome to your AZ-204: Developing Solutions for Microsoft Azure workshop!
-We've prepared a seamless environment for you to explore and learn Azure ServicesS.
+We've prepared a seamless environment for you to explore and learn Azure services.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**